snowdriftcoop/snowdrift/README.md

 For bugs and feature requests, we have a self-hosted [ticket system].

-Snowdrift.coop is built with the **[Haskell]** programming language, and **[Yesod framework]** for building web apps.
+Snowdrift.coop is built with the **[Haskell]** programming language, and **[Yesod web framework]**.
 Even if you don't know Haskell, however, you can still contribute front-end design or content!
 We welcome contributions from developers of all skill levels.

 Whatever your background, we're happy to answer questions or get any comments.
 Hop on our active chat channel, [#snowdrift on Freenode IRC], and